-Your restaurant’s inventory need not only be well-stocked, but it should also be run like a well-oiled machine.
+Your restaurant’s inventory need not only be well-stocked, but it should also be run like the well-oiled machine.
 Maintain an inventory sheet which should be updated daily, weekly or twice a week, depending on the size of your restaurant.
 Make a list of fast and slow moving food items during peak as well as non-peak hours so that you can replenish the goods without overstocking.
 You may be surprised to know that even using faulty weighing scales or not updating the latest market price of a particular food item could increase your inventory cost significantly!
+You should keep your inventory in check to run a successful restaurant business.
 This article will tell you all you need to know about inventory management.

 5. Train Your Staff, Keep Them Happy Too

 Your food, decor and seating arrangement may be great, but if your staff is discourteous or dressed shabbily, it may create a negative impression in the minds of your customers.
 At the same time, if there is no demarcation of responsibilities and accountability, staff management can cause chaos in the restaurant kitchen.
 This is how you can manage your staff:

 - Clear allocation of duties and instructions for each activity – serving tables, dishwashing, table cleaning, kitchen cleaning, inventory management, food purchasing, invoicing, etc.